10% off £35 or 15% off £40

 Sugary foods often have a high glycaemic index (GI), meaning they’re quickly digested and absorbed, triggering a rapid rise in blood glucose, or blood sugar.

+Your body then produces insulin to get glucose out of the blood and into your muscles and liver.
 Over time, repeated cycles of blood sugar highs and lows can cause the body to become resistant to insulin, triggering diabetes.

 Sticking to a healthy balanced diet with plenty of low GI foods can keep your blood glucose levels steady, reducing your risk of developing diabetes.